Spend More Time Swimming and Less Time Cleaning Your Pool

 The other is the Shark Vac, which cleans most pools in 90 minutes or less and is the easiest automatic pool cleaner to operate.

-There are also other popular automatic pool cleaner manufacturers and models - a few are the Dolphin Supreme M3 and M4 from Maytronics, Kreepy Krauly, Polaris or the Baracuda pool cleaners.
+There are also other popular automatic pool cleaner manufacturers and models - a few are the Dolphin Supreme M3 and M4, Kreepy Krauly, Polaris or the Baracuda pool cleaners.

 For flat bottom above-ground pools, there are also robotic cleaners available, like the Aquabot APRVJR Pool Rover.
 This unit offers powerful suction, has a 24 volt pump motor and comes with an internal pump, filtration system and reusable filter bag.